TREC-RAG/trec-rag.github.io/docs/_posts/2025-06-27-2025-track-guidelines.md

 - team_id (string) containing your team tag
 - run_id (string) containing your run tag
 - type (string) run type, manual or automatic
-- narrative_id (string) from the narrative_id taken from `trec_rag_2025_queries.jsonl`
+- narrative_id (string) from the id taken from `trec_rag_2025_queries.jsonl`
 - narrative (string) the 2-3 sentence long description of the topic taken from `trec_rag_2025_queries.jsonl`
+- prompt (string, optional) contianing the detailed prompt used for response generation.
 - references (array) containing the ranked list of top-k segment IDs from the retrieval stage (a maximum of only 100 segments is allowed)
-- prompt (string, optional) contianing the detailed prompt used for response generation.
-- response_length (integer) containing the total words present in the overall RAG response.
 - answer (array) containing the list of sentences and citations from the `references` list.
 The `text` field contains the response and `citations` field contains the (zero-indexed) reference of the segment from the `references` list (sorted from highest to lowest citation support).

 ```python